 Why Introduce Profile Verification?

 The aim of verification is not to annoy the customer with bureaucracy and paperwork, but to prevent identity theft, money laundering, terrorist financing, and financial fraud.
 A verification check allows a company to better know their customer and manage risks accordingly.

 KYC and AML: What’s the Difference?

 The AML concept is much broader than KYC.
 AML stands for Anti-Money Laundering and refers to a set of policies, laws, and regulations to combat generating income in a fraudulent way.

 However, KYC and AML are connected.
 For example, if a digital exchange has established KYC procedures, it shows that the startup is legitimate.
 If a project is following AML and KYC regulations, it has a greater potential to start successful collaboration with the banking sector.
 Why would they want to do that?
 Many digital exchanges are struggling to get a bank account to simplify global financial operations.
 Banks, in turn, are struggling to trust digital exchanges in terms of AML.
 This is where verification and transparency come into play and are so important.

 Why Does KYC Verification Matter?

-KYC is a manual process that includes physical verification of document scans.
+KYC is a manual process that includes verification of documents provided by the customer.
 It is important because it makes sure that the customer and the information provided by them are real.